TanStack/table/docs/src/pages/docs/quick-start.md

 )
 ```

-> It's import that we're using [`React.useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) here to ensure that our data isn't recreated on every render.
+> It's important that we're using [`React.useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) here to ensure that our data isn't recreated on every render.
 If we didn't use `React.useMemo`, the table would think it was receiving new data on every render and attempt to recalulate a lot of logic every single time.
 Not cool!

 ## Define Columns